stardustai/docs-api/src/en/datasets/file-tree.md

 ::: code-group

 ```[fileTreeType=0]
+top_folder                    // top folder name which is same as the zip file

-├── lidar-name_l0               // "name_l0" refers to your lidar name
+├── lidar-name_l0             // "name_l0" refers to your lidar name, the prefix "lidar-" is necessary
 │   ├── scene_id_1234         // "scene_id_1234" refers to unique identifier of your scene data
 │   │   ├── timestamp0.pcd    // "timestamp0" refers to sampling time, typically an integer in milliseconds
 │   │   └── timestamp1.pcd
 │   └── scene_id_2345
 │       ├── timestamp0.pcd